SehdevS/kaleyra-actions/PULL_REQUEST_TEMPLATE.md

 # Description
-PR Titel must have the jira id like: "JIRA-123 This is new some interesting PR"
+PR Title must have the jira id like: "JIRA-123 This is new some interesting PR"

 Please include a summary of the changes.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.